HR Staff Resources

 Whistleblowing.
 Each OU should clearly outline the process staff should follow to raise concerns.
 This will generally include a process of individual resolution, then escalating to supervisor, HR and/or OU director if resolution is not reached.
 However, if a staff person feels their concerns are not being taken seriously by those in positions of authority in the OU, or if they have a fear of retribution, SIL does have a whistleblower process.
 See website for details and reporting instructions.
 All reports to the hotline will be investigated, and the hotline should not be used for routine complaints that can reasonably be dealt with in the OU.

 Interacting with the policies and guidelines of non-SIL organizations.
 Be aware that there may be different rules depending on a staff person’s passport country, and/or your particular country of assignment, and all these employment rules/laws/expectations need to be taken into account (i.e. government mandated maternity leave, working hours, vacation time, retirement, etc).
 SIL HR may have to be flexible to accommodate.
-If you are not sure how to apply, implement or accommodate these home country rules, please ask your supervisor or someone higher up in HR.
+If you are not sure how to apply, implement, or accommodate these, please ask your supervisor or someone higher up in HR.

 The HR Life Cycle.
 We care for people and complete HR tasks through all these stages.
 Workday is the HR Information System(HRIS) that SIL and many of our Partner Organizations use to complete these HR tasks.
 If an organization you are sharing staff with doesn't use Workday, you will need to connect with the Area Workday liaison for an alternate way to complete the necessary tasks.